-Immersion in another language fundamentally shapes the way one thinks.
-From the first day students begin to study Portuguese they are “studying culture.”
+Immersion in another language fundamentally shapes the way we think.
+From the first day students begin to study Portuguese, they are “studying the culture” as well.
 As a result, they teach culture in their language courses and continue to build language skills throughout the undergraduate curriculum.

 USC also offers summer study abroad programs.

 The courses allow, amongst other things, an in-depth analysis of the history of Portugal and the Portuguese-speaking world as well as the study of major literary trends and genres in the Portuguese-speaking countries (Portugal, Brazil, Portuguese-speaking Africa).

 Where to Study Portuguese in San Francisco?